radcamp/radcamp.github.io/NYC2019/02_ipyrad_partI_CLI.md

 -------------------------GTATACATTTTACCTGATCTATCTTATTGTATTTTACTCCATGGTTTTCAGTACCTAACAAGCAGCATGTATGCA
 ```

-Reads that are sufficiently similar (based on the above sequence
-similarity threshold) are grouped together in clusters separated by
-"//".
+That's a little better....
 For the second and fourth clusters above these are *probably* homozygous
 with some sequencing error, but it's hard to tell.
 For the first and third
 clusters, are there truly two alleles (heterozygote)?
 Is it a homozygote
 with lots of sequencing errors, or a heterozygote with few reads for one of the alleles?

 Thankfully, untangling this mess is what step 4 is all about.

+However, this is probably a good time for a coffee break. [ipyrad CLI Part II (steps 4-7) is here](03_ipyrad_partII_CLI.html).